So, you have a history project for class 12 to complete. Well, let Duniakagyan come to your rescue.

 1. Harappan Civilization

-Harappan civilization or Indus-Sarasvati Civilization or simply Indus Valley Civilization was one of the world’s 3 oldest civilizations, alongside Egyptian and Mesopotamian civilizations.
-The bronze-age civilization thrived between c.
-7000 and c.
-600 BCE on the banks of the Indus River in northwest India and eastern Pakistan.
+Harappan civilization, or Indus-Sarasvati Civilization or Indus Valley Civilization, was one of the world’s 3 oldest civilizations, alongside Egyptian and Mesopotamian civilizations.
+The bronze-age civilization thrived between 7000 and 600 BCE on the banks of the Indus River in northwest India and eastern Pakistan.
 It was an advanced urban culture with systematically planned cities.

-The Indus Valley civilization makes for a great history project topic for class 11 & 12.
-It’s an extensive and dynamic topic with new information flowing in regularly.
-So, there’s ample scope for research.
-You can either take up the entire civilization or pick a subtopic like town planning or artifacts.
+The Indus Valley civilization is an excellent history project topic for classes 11 & 12.
+It’s an extensive and dynamic topic that offers a vast scope for research and analysis.
+You can take up the entire civilization or pick a subtopic like town planning or artifacts for your history project.

 Objectives: